Western Australia

 • Western Australia’s gas pipelines and networks contain up to 10 per cent renewable hydrogen blend.

-• Renewable hydrogen is used in mining haulage vehicles.
+• Renewable hydrogen is widely used in mining haulage vehicles.

-• Renewable hydrogen is a large fuel source for transportation in regional Western Australia.
+• Renewable hydrogen is a significant fuel source for transportation in regional Western Australia.

-A Mission Update 2022 Western Australian Renewable Hydrogen Strategy report was released in December 2022.
+Mission Update 2022 Western Australian Renewable Hydrogen Strategy report was released in December 2022.
+This report tracked progress in meeting the 2022 Goals of the Strategy.

 In September 2023, the Western Australian Government announced it would undertake a refresh of its Renewable Hydrogen Strategy, with a consultation paper released for feedback (over a four-week period).